-Dissecting pans or trays are one of the most essential equipments required at a biology laboratory.
-While analysing the internal structure of an organism or a specimen, a dissecting pan is used to hold the sample and allows the scientist to study the characteristics of the sample with clarity.
+Dissecting pans or trays are one of the most essential equipment required at a biology laboratory.
+While analysing the internal structure of an organism or a specimen, a dissecting pan is used to hold the sample and allows the scientist study the characteristics of the sample with clarity.
 Dissecting trays are typically made up of aluminium and consist of a layer of paraffin wax.
 They also include odour absorbent pads to lock the foul smell.

 Coverslips are the small square or circle shaped thin glass sheets that are used to cover the specimens that are under observation.
 It is also used to protect the microscope and prevent the slide from drying by locking the moisture.
 The placement of coverslips on the sample should be done with utmost care in such a way that air bubbles do not get trapped under the glass sheet.
-To properly cover the specimen with a coverslip, firstly a few drops of water are poured on the sample to prevent it from drying and sticking to the base of the glass sheet.
+To properly cover the specimen with a coverslip, a few drops of water are poured on the sample to prevent it from drying and sticking to the base of the glass sheet.
 The edge of the coverslip is then placed on the sample and is gently lowered with the help of a pointed tool.

 30. Inoculating Loops

 Inoculating loops are made up of platinum or nichrome wire.
-The tip of such a wire is shaped like a small loop that is about 5mm in diameter.
+The tip of such a wire is shaped like a small loop that is about 5 mm in diameter.
 The main purpose of the inoculating loops is to pick up, separate, and transfer small pieces of a sample from a culture of microorganisms.
 An inoculating loop is also known as a smear loop, inoculation wand, or microstreaker.
 They are available in both disposable or reusable forms.

 31. Petri Dishes

 A petri dish is a shallow, transparent, cylinder-shaped lidded dish.
-A petri dish is mainly used to culture different types of cells including bacteria, fungi, moulds, etc. It is mainly made up of glass or plastic and consists of a thin layer of agar that provides a nutritional medium on which the cells can grow.
+A petri dish is mainly used to culture different types of cells including bacteria, fungi, moulds, etc. It is mainly made up of glass or plastic and consists of a thin layer of agar that provides a nutritional medium in which the cells can grow.

 32. Centrifuge Machine

 A centrifuge machine is a laboratory device that is mainly used to separate fluids (gases and liquids) on the basis of their density.
 A centrifuge machine mainly works on the basis of spinning.
 It consists of a vessel that spins at a high speed.
-The material poured into the spinning vessel experiences a significant amount of centrifugal force that pushes heavy substances to the outer side leaving the light particles in the middle of the vessel.
-The heavy and the light substances; therefore, get separated.
+The material poured into the spinning vessel experiences a significant amount of centrifugal force that pushes heavy substances to the outer side, leaving the light particles in the middle of the vessel.
+The heavy and light substances, therefore, get separated.